Fliptrix - ‘Elevation’ Interview

 Can you run us through some of the guest features on the album and why you invited them on board?

 High Focus events are a fantastic party every time, was that always an objective of the movement?
-Can you shout out your favourite venues up and down the country?
+Also there is an ‘Elevation’ tour in May / June 2026 with DJ Jazz T, can you let the people know where they can see you and shout out your favourite venues up and down the country?

 What do you hope people get out of listening to Elevation?